Northvolt cuts cost estimate for European battery plant as seeks investors

 Cerruti acknowledged battery manufacturing was similar to solar cells in terms of the risk-reward analysis, but said the investment case was different.

-With solar cells, China subsidized production while Europe inflated market demand by subsidizing purchases, allowing Chinese players to win expensive European products.
+With solar cells, China subsidised production while Europe inflated market demand by subsidising purchases, allowing Chinese players to win expensive European products.

 This time, Europe is funding battery projects, much like China, creating a level playing field, Cerruti said.